-- 1. The Permittee shall continue to update and maintain at least annually an inventory, database, list, map, or other equivalent tracking system of facilities owned and operated by the Permittee that have the potential to discharge pollutants to the MS4.
+- 1. The Permittee shall continue to update and maintain at least annually an inventory, list, database, map, or other equivalent tracking system of facilities owned and operated by the Permittee that have the potential to discharge pollutants to the MS4.
 These include the following types of facilities that discharge to the MS4: - a.
 Equipment storage and maintenance facilities; - b.
 Fleet maintenance facilities (vehicle washing and maintenance, chemical handling, waste storage) - c.
 Hazardous waste disposal facilities; - d.
 Hazardous waste handling and transfer facilities; - e.
-Landfills; - f.
-Materials and waste storage yards and processing facilities; - g.
+Landfills (active); - f.
+Material and waste storage yards and processing facilities, including oil collection facilities; - g.
 POTWs and sludge handling areas; - h.
 Recycling facilities; - i.
 Street repair yards and street maintenance yards; and - j.
 Other sites or sources that the Permittee determines may be significant sources of pollutants to the MS4.